dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 We see that dataset 1 consists of 72 images with the extension ``.img``, with filenames numbered sequentially from ``00001.img`` to ``00072.img``.
-If the DIALS programs are in the ``PATH`` we can check if DIALS can interpret one of these images.
+If the DIALS programs are in the ``PATH`` we can now check if DIALS can interpret one of these images.

 .. code-block:: bash